For PhD students enrolled at Department of Clinical Medicine (often employed at a hospital).

 The change of research environment must be completed within your enrolment period.

 The Graduate School recommends that you go abroad for your research stay.
 Going abroad gives you the opportunity to make international contacts and gain new perspectives on your research.
-You can apply for financial support if your stay(s) last at least four weeks in total.
+You can apply for financial support if your stay(s) last at least four weeks.

 Addendum to your employment contract